m040601/issuethinking/README.md

 A journal, of sorts.

-You can read the [most recent journal entries here](recent.md).
+You can read the [most recent journal entries here an "recent.md"](recent.md).
 Each journal entry is an [issue](https://github.com/m040601/issuethinking/issues?q=is%3Aopen+is%3Aissue+label%3Aentry).
 You can follow by adding the [Atom